-Everybody’s heard the stereotype of the poor college student, eating Ramen noodles for every meal and wearing the same unwashed clothes day after day.
+Everybody’s heard the stereotype of the poor college student who eats Ramen noodles every day.
 While money can seem tight during college, there are ways to keep your money from getting stretched too thin.

 Know how much money you have and how much you’ll earn each month, and plan accordingly.
-Subtract what you owe each month in fees and bills, so you’ll know how much you can spend on groceries, gas and other necessities.
+Calculate your monthly bills so you’ll know how much you can spend on groceries and other necessities.
 Save as much as you can of what’s left over.
 It can also help to set aside money for entertainment, but not until you’ve set aside money for everything else—including savings.

 Use your meal plan

 Use your on-campus meal plan if you have one.
 You’ve probably heard that food at dining halls is terrible, but that’s a myth.
 There’s always something good, and plenty of it.
 As an added bonus, dining halls have a great social atmosphere so they’re perfect for meeting people or spending time with friends.